dateacher/tdameritrade/README.md

     }

-#  Obtain Consumer Key from TDAmeritrade
+#  Obtain Consumer Key from TD Ameritrade

-## Step 1 - Create a TDAmeritrade Developer account
+## Step 1 - Create a TD Ameritrade Developer account

 * Visit https://developer.tdameritrade.com/
 * Register if this is your first time here - free and easy **Be sure to ACCEPT the API terms and conditions** and then follow the link in your email.